New Caledonia elects pro-independence candidate Louis Mapou as president

 The nickel-rich territory has been seeing fresh interest from international companies searching for materials to fuel the ongoing electric vehicle boom.

-Electric car maker Tesla Inc (TSLA.O) has agreed to a technical and industrial partnership with a consortium including trade house Trafigura, Prony Resources, which this year bought out a nickel business in the territory, previously owned by Brazil's Vale (VALE3.SA). read more
+Electric car maker Tesla Inc has agreed to a technical and industrial partnership with a consortium including trade house Trafigura, Prony Resources, which this year bought out a nickel business in the territory, previously owned by Brazil’s Vale.

 Our Standards: The Thomson Reuters Trust Principles.